 Portable & Lightweight

 With this setup, why not travel to various locations to acquire stunning views of deep space?
 The entire assembly weighs approximately 57 lbs, but no one piece weighs over 20 lbs.
-This is certainly comparable to other telescopes that are worth trudging around to get the best pictures.
+I think this is certainly comparable to other telescopes that are worth trudging around to get the best pictures.

 The mount weighs 17 lbs and the tripod weighs 18 lbs.
 The counterweight weighs 12 lbs and the optical tube weighs 10 lbs.

 Unfortunately, the only included “power supply” is a car battery adapter.
 You can power your mount with the adapter by plugging it into your car’s cigarette lighter.
 Honestly though, how many cars still have those or that aren’t already taken up with USB port chargers?
 The better thing to do would be to buy a 12V AC power pack to operate it while you’re in the field.
 At home, you can always use a wall adapter.